Summer Service Program in Fiji

 Experience Impactful Service and Adventure On This Immersive Service Trip For Teens!

 Looking for an unforgettable high school summer travel program?
 Join our Fijian family!
 Experience Fijian life first hand and contribute to service projects that bring us to the heart of the local community.
 On this teen volunteer program, you will teach English and geography classes, take part in a Sevu Sevu Welcome Ceremony, and soak up the sunshine while snorkeling, trekking to hidden waterfalls, SCUBA diving (optional add on), and spying on spinner dolphins.
 It’s the perfect Fiji summer service program!

-We head off to live with our homestay families in rolling hills of Fiji.
-They greet us with a traditional Sevu Sevu ceremony, as we get acquainted with the local culture, put on our sulus, and meet the friendliest people on the planet.
-Days are spent working alongside local communities members on projects they deem needed.
+We head off to the beautiful Yasawa Islands and stay with a local community.
+They greet us with a traditional Sevu Sevu ceremony as we get acquainted with the local culture, put on our sulus, and meet the friendliest people on the planet.
+Days are spent working alongside local community members on projects they deem needed.
 Past projects have included rebuilding homes after Cyclone Winston, teaching kindergarten, and painting the school.
-We eat traditional Fijian meals as a group, while joyfully playing with many local children.
+We eat traditional Fijian meals as a group and connect and play with local children.
 On Saturday, we have the opportunity to watch a Rugby match – the national sport of Fiji!
-Living and learning from this community allows us to connect deeply with the heart and beauty of what makes Fiji such a magical country.
+Learning from this community allows us to connect deeply with the heart and beauty of what makes Fiji such a magical country.

 Please see The Homestay Experience for more information on how we select our homestay communities and families!